vegaprotocol/specs/protocol/0028-GOVE-governance.md

 ### Transfer cancellation

 This is done as a governance proposal.
-Takes a transfer ID (which is the proposal ID of the original transfer) and would cancel a recurring governance transfer.
-Only recurring governance transfers can be cancelled via governance cancel transfer proposal.
+Takes a transfer ID (which is the proposal ID of the original transfer) and would cancel a recurring governance initiated transfer.
+Only recurring governance initiated transfers can be cancelled via governance initiated transfer cancellation proposal.
 Trying to cancel any other transfer should fail upon validation of the proposal.

 ### Checkpoint/snapshot

-Enacted and active transfers (i.e. scheduled one off governance transfers, or recurring governance transfers) must be included in LNL banking checkpoint and resume after the checkpoint restore.
+Enacted and active transfers (i.e. scheduled one off governance initiated transfers, or recurring governance initiated transfers) must be included in LNL banking checkpoint and resume after the checkpoint restore.

-All in memory active governance transfers must be included in the snapshot of the banking engine.
+All in memory active governance initiated transfers must be included in the snapshot of the banking engine.

 ### Additional information

 1. When a transfer gets enacted it emits transfer event similar to regular transfer events from regular transfers, however with different type (i.e. similar to one-off, and recurring of regular transfers, there are governance-one-off and governance-recurring types).
 At the time of enactment no amount is attached to the transfer and it will show 0.
 2. When a transfer is _made_ an event is emitted with the actual amount being transfers.
 The status of the transfer will depend on the type of the transfer.
 3. When the transfer reaches a terminal state, being stopped, rejected, done, cancelled an event is emitted indicating the status.
-4. Enacted governance transfers are therefore available to be queried via the regular transfer API in data node.
+4. Enacted governance initiated transfers are therefore available to be queried via the regular transfer API in data node.
 5. Governance initiated transfers are subject to neither minimum transfer amounts nor to fees.

 ## 6. Change market state

 A governance proposal to change the state of the market.
 Multiple concurrent proposals are allowed.
-If more than one gets successfully voted in the one which arrived last gets used.
-If a proposal has already been successful then additional market state change proposals are still allowed as long as their enactment date is no later then that of the last successful vote.

 Market change proposal [creation](#market-change-proposal) and [voting](#market-change-proposal-outcome) rules apply.